GluuFederation/docs-oxd-prod/3.0.1/sources/plugin/wordpress/index.md

 You can watch a video demo of the WordPress plugin installation and configuration [here](https://youtu.be/RfDrhGQ185M).
 In the video we use a Gluu Server as the OP.

 ## Requirements
-In order to use the WordPress plugin you will need a WordPress site, a standard OP (like Google or a Gluu Server), and an active oxd server.
+In order to use this WordPress plugin you will need a WordPress site, a standard OP (like Google or a Gluu Server), and an active oxd server.
 Some additional notes:

 * This plugin is compatible with WordPress versions: 2.9 - 4.8.